AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 ---
 title: Integrating with Salesforce
-seo-title: Integrating with Salesforce
-description: Learn about integrating AEM with Salesforce.
+description: Learn about integrating Adobe Experience Manager with Salesforce.
-seo-description: Learn about integrating AEM with Salesforce.
-uuid: 3d6a249d-082f-4a10-b255-96482ccd2c65
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: integration
 content-type: reference
-discoiquuid: bee7144e-4276-4e81-a3a0-5b7273af34fe
 docset: aem65
 exl-id: 0f3aaa0a-ccfb-4162-97a6-ee5485595d28
 ---

 # Integrating with Salesforce {#integrating-with-salesforce}

-Integrating Salesforce with AEM provides lead management capabilities and leverages the existing capabilities provided out of the box by Salesforce.
+Integrating Salesforce with Adobe Experience Manager (AEM) provides lead management capabilities and uses the existing capabilities provided out of the box by Salesforce.
 You can configure AEM to post leads to Salesforce and create components that access data directly from Salesforce.

 The bidirectional and extensible integration between AEM and Salesforce enables:

-* Organizations to fully use and update data to enhance the customer experience.
+* Organizations to fully use and amend data to enhance the customer experience.
 * Engagement from marketing to sales activities.
 * Organizations to automatically transmit and receive data from a Salesforce datastore.